-Chapter 2: Modelling Main Economic Activity
+Modelling Main Economic Activity

 The main outcome variable is the main economic activity of individuals in September of 1974.
 This is the first month individuals were in when they received their O-level results after mandatory schooling.
 The first set of analyses estimate a multinominal logistic regression model.
 Table 2.1 details the deviance, change in deviance, change in degrees of freedom, the McFadden’s Adjusted Pseudo R2, AIC, and BIC measure to compare the null model with models of one explanatory variable.
 Whilst there are several R2 measures available, for brevity McFadden’s Adjusted Pseudo R2 will be the only one discussed at length.
 Table 2.2 details the same but through a sequential building of the null model with each subsequent independent variable added.